-In many parts of the Midwest, we’re in that “in-between” time of the year.
+In many parts of fishing the Midwest, we’re in that “in-between” time of the year.
 This “in-between” time happens twice a year: As the ice is melting in the spring, and as it’s forming in the fall.
 During both times, it’s hard to go fishing.
 There isn’t enough ice to support our weight to walk on it, and there’s too much ice to put a boat in the water.
 At these times, I think either about the upcoming ice-fishing season, or, right now, I’m thinking about the upcoming open-water fishing season.
 I think about different bodies of water to try, different tactics, new lures, whatever: I’m thinking about how I can catch more fish this year, and one constant always remains: To catch fish, you’ve got to be fishing where the fish are.
 Following are some ideas about fishing where the fish are for the duration of the open-water fishing season

-Right now in the Midwest, most fish are in some phase of the reproduction period, or spawning period.
-In other parts of the world they could be done spawning, or they might still have a layer of ice over them and haven’t even thought about spawning.
+Right now in the Midwest, most fish are in some phase of the reproduction period or spawning period.
+In other parts of the world, they could be done spawning, or they might still have a layer of ice over them and haven’t even thought about spawning.
 For now though, in the Midwest, most fish are either getting ready to spawn, they are actually spawning, or they’ve recently finished with this ritual.

 Most spawning for most fish takes place fairly close to shore or in shallow water.
 For that reason, we’ll want to concentrate our efforts close to shore or in shallow water: That’s where the fish are.

 After the spawn, the fish take a few days to recover.
 Then they go on a feeding binge.
-They’ll be wherever the food is, and they’ll continue to follow the food the rest of the year.
+They’ll be wherever the food is, and they’ll continue to follow the food for the rest of the year.
 After the spawn, all fish do is eat.
 If what they’re eating moves, the predator fish will follow close behind.

 Fish don’t always do what we think they should do.
-In many areas, walleyes are thought to be a bottom-hugging fish, and, in many areas they are.
+In many areas, walleyes are thought to be bottom-hugging fish, and, in many areas they are.
 If the food they’re eating is near the bottom, the walleyes will be near the bottom.